neneyhsw/SMRU/README.md

 3. row 138 can set the range of charging.
 4. row 232 can calculate the average performance of SMRU.

+SMRU will random position of charger first.
+Secondly, searching the best point around the random points and choose it.
+Finally, removing the useless points.

 SMRU shows:
 <img src=https://github.com/neneyhsw/SMRU/blob/main/SMRU_figure.png width="500" height="500">